Decide which cookies you want to allow.

-We require that all our leadership and all employees, representatives, independent contractors and consultants comply with an institutionalised code of conduct to provide general guidance regarding conduct and ensure the observance of corporate governance best practices throughout the firm.
-The code lays out the responsibilities of each person with regards to confidentiality, disclosure, protection and use of information and transparency, and serves as the foundation for our firm-wide practice of international standard corporate governance practices.
+EFG Hermes requires that all leadership, employees, representatives, independent contractors and consultants comply with an institutionalized code of conduct to provide general guidance regarding conduct and ensure the observance of corporate governance best practices throughout the firm.
+The code lays out the responsibilities of each person with regards to confidentiality, disclosure, protection and use of information and transparency.
+It serves as the foundation of the firm-wide commitment to international standard corporate governance practices.

 Information should be considered "non-public" unless it is clearly public.
 Information is deemed public once it has been publicly announced or otherwise disseminated in a manner that makes the information available to investors generally.